-Although the Plott Hound isn’t technically apple pie, it’s about as American.
-These loyal and alert dogs are one of the few breeds that originated in the United States – without any British ancestry.
+The Plott Hound is one of the few Coonhound breeds to originate in the United States without any English Foxhound ancestry.

-In 1750, George Plott arrived in America with five Hanoverian Hounds.
-For seven generations, he and his descendants bred them in the mountains of North Carolina.
+In 1750, Johannes “George” Plott arrived in America with five Hanoverian Hounds.
+For seven generations, he and his descendants bred those dogs in the mountains of North Carolina.
 These dogs eventually carried the family Plott name and became famous as Coonhounds.